These best books set in school provide the most compelling setting for themes like coming-of-age, young love, and drama with classmates.

-I read as many of the best books set in school that I could and am sharing all of my personal favorites below, from classics to newbies.
+I read as many of the best books set in school as I could and am sharing all of my personal favorites below, from classics to newbies.

 Educated by Tara Westover